nzy129/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+Zheyu Ni is an economist specializing in algorithmic pricing, demand estimation, and revenue optimization.
+She works at the intersection of econometrics and machine learning, building production-ready pricing and forecasting models for real-world marketplaces.

+Currently, she is an Economist at Digonex, where she develops and deploys dynamic pricing and demand forecasting algorithms to support revenue optimization for live entertainment and attractions.
+Her work combines structural economic modeling, causal inference, and empirical methods, with close collaboration across engineering and marketing teams.

-Zheyu Ni is a Ph.D. candidate in Economics at The Ohio State University.
-Her research focuses on vertical market structures, two-sided markets, and merger analysis, with applications in the airline and coffee industries.
-She uses large datasets and structural econometric models to estimate the welfare effects of mergers and policy changes.
-Additionally, she is currently working on experimentation and demand estimation to develop data-driven models for revenue optimization.
+Zheyu holds a Ph.D. in Economics from The Ohio State University, with a focus on industrial organization.
+Her interests include algorithmic pricing, two-sided markets, and market competition.
+She is currently working on experimentation and demand estimation to develop data-driven models that support scalable revenue optimization.

 <!--
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.